ubkm/bingo/README.md

-Bingo is a new way
+Bingo is the new way

+Version 0.1